Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Eagris

-There are ten species within this genus, eight recorded from Uganda with three identified from Semuliki: Eagris lucetia, E. decastigama and E. tetrastigama.
-Only two species were detailed in the Semuliki species checklist (Forbes, 2018), E. tetrastigma being a new record for the site.
+There are ten species within this genus, eight recorded from Uganda with five identified from Semuliki: Eagris lucetia, E. decastigama, E. tetrastigama, E. tigris and E. nottoana.
+Only two species (E. lucetia and E. decastigama) were included in the Semuliki species checklist (Forbes, 2018).

 Eagris tetrastigma (male, underside)